 Casa Tina can be found right off of Main Street, right near the Lari White Pavillion park where you can find live music and other fun activities.

 Clear Sky Draught Haus

 680 Main St, Dunedin, FL 34698

 Phone: (727) 286-6266

-This next place, Clear Sky Draught Haus, is a great place to go in Dunedin for a couple drinks and some great food.
-They’ve got hand-tossed pizzas, delicious baja tacos, various slider sandwiches, and so much more!
+This next place, Clear Sky Draught Haus, is a great place to go in Dunedin for a couple of drinks and some great food.
+They’ve got hand-tossed pizzas, delicious Baja tacos, various slider sandwiches, and so much more!